Explore

 AI summary

-New Zealand's first certified Passive House, located in Glendowie, Auckland, has sold at auction for $4.215 million.
-This home is a benchmark for sustainable and comfortable living.
+New Zealand's first certified Passive House in Glendowie, Auckland, sold at auction for $4.215 million, significantly above its RV.
+This highlights the growing demand for sustainable, high-performance homes.

 Beautiful established landscaping is another bonus for buyers.
 The section is a massive 999m².